Lucrasoft/Splitter/GAME.md

 You will get `<rounds>` amount of dices and after that your program is ended (Your program is killed / you can choose to exit yourself)

+> [!TIP]
+> - If you send a line that doesn't start with a number it'll be ignored & A error will be logged
+> - If you send a line that starts with a `#` it'll be ignored & no error will be logged
+> - By default everything is logged to the console unless you enable the `--silent` flag

 Heres a example loop:

 The lines prefixed with a # is what is send to your bot, its not prefixed with a # when the tester runs your bot.